Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Heating Time Comparatively Long (6.5 / 35%)

-The Brio took approximately 3 min 6 sec to heat 250 ml of water.
+The Brio took approximately 3 min 6 sec to heat 8.5 fl. oz.
+(250 ml) of water.
 This was one the slowest times we measured.
-Compared to machines with a similar capacity, you have to wait a little longer for the tank to fill and reheat.
+Compared to machines with a similar hot water tank capacity, such as the Avalon A1, you have to wait a little longer for the tank to fill and reheat.
 The time to reheat a refilled tank was often seven and a half minutes, and performance was erratic.

 Temperature a Good Standard (10 / 45%)